-- 4.9 The process for approving such investments is detailed in Treasury Management Practice Document 5: Organisation, Clarity and segregation of Responsibilities and Dealing Arrangements, which requires prior authorisation from the Treasurer.
-Price Risk (Security) - 4.10 This is the risk of a reduction in value of funds invested, due to an adverse change in market conditions.
-In order to mitigate this risk, the Authority will continue to monitor the performance of its Money Market Funds throughout the financial year. - 4.11 Linked to this, the DLUHC changed accounting standards for 2022/23 under IFRS 9, and the Authority will consider the implications of investment instruments which could result in an adverse movement in the value of the amount invested and resultant charges at the end of the year to the General Fund. - 4.12 Owing to the low-risk strategy that the Authority has adopted, the risk of credit loss is deemed immaterial (therefore no impact on the general fund), however officers will continue to monitor this position on a regular basis to identify any potential risks going forwards.
+4.10 The process for approving such investments is detailed in Treasury Management Practice Document 5: Organisation, Clarity and segregation of Responsibilities and Dealing Arrangements, which requires prior authorisation from the Treasurer.

+Price Risk (Security)

+4.11 This is the risk of a reduction in value of funds invested, due to an adverse change in market conditions.
+Owing to the low-risk strategy that the Authority has adopted, the risk of credit loss is deemed immaterial (therefore no impact on the general fund), however officers will continue to monitor this position on a regular basis to identify any potential risks going forwards.